git-comment/git-comment-specification/Comment Specification.md

 # Comment Specification

-Comments are regular git objects, stored in a format similar to tags, with the addition of file and line references and a flag for deletion.
+Comments are regular git objects, stored in a format similar to tags.

+## Field Types

+The fields of a comment are formatted as:
+* A single keyword followed by a space and the value, or
+* A single keyword ending in a colon followed by subsequent lines prefixed by an asterisk.

+## Field Enumeration

-The fields of a comment are a single keyword followed by a space and the value.
-They are (in order):
+The fields of a comment are (in order):

 1. `commit` - Full hash of the commit to which the comment is attached.
     Required to be not empty.